UCSC-Treehouse/r-intro-2/docs/data_frames.md

 ## Levels: Yes, age < 30 years No Unknown
 ```

-We should modify the `income2017` column of the `geo` table in order to use this:
+We should modify the `pedaya` column of the `sample_metadata` table in order to use this:

 ```r